easierdata/gedi_tutorials/README.md

    poetry install
    ```

-4. Generate the configuration file
+4. Generate the configuration file by running the following command.

     ```shell
     poetry run edit-config
     ```

+   > A file named `config.json` is generated in the root directory and can be modified by re-running the command.
+See this [page](scripts/README.md/#4-poetry_cmdspy) for more details on the available commands.

 5. Run Jupyter Notebook and start with a tutorial.